JaineRatush/Mini-Tow-Tank/README.md

 - Machined an adapter sleeve(4mm motor shaft to 5mm inner-bore pulley) using a manual mill and lathe, created a platform for electronics using a table saw and drill press

 ## Controls
+- The Tow tank reaches a precise velocity(+/- 0.03 m/s from target velocity)~
 - Scripted a motor controller in C++ by taking the derivative of encoder position feedback to determine velocity, and creating functions to assign motor direction based on conditional statements.
 - Scripted and tuned a PI controller with feedforward
 - Wrote a program to empirically determine baseline/feedforward PWM for a desired velocity